melosomelo/algorithms/linear-data-structures/README.md

 ## Implementations

 There are two main ways to implement linear data structures: we can use a resizable array or we can use linked lists.
+Each one has its advantages and disadvantages.

 ### Resizable arrays

-A resizable array is pretty straightforward.
-Underneath our implementation, we will store our elements in a regular array.
-If the array gets too big (or to small), we can resize it.

-In general, we will only need to keep track of the amount of elements inserted (`size`) and the `capacity` of the array.
-Accessing an element becomes only a question of indexing the underlying array.
+Using resizable arrays means that under the hood of our implementation, we actually use a regular array to store elements.
+A general point of concern with this strategy is memory management; we need to resize the array as it gets full and as it gets too empty.
+A good rule of thumb is to double the array's capacity once it gets full and to halve its capacity when it's a quarter full.

+You may be asking: _why halve the array when it's one quarter full?
+Why not halve it when it's half full?_ Well, that would make the array 100% full.
+If we were to insert a new element just after shrinking it (which can happen quite a lot), we'd make the operation a lot slower.
+So the rule is double the capacity when full and to halve it when one quarter full.

+We'll see the specifics of implementing stacks and queues with resizable arrays.

+#### Stacks as resizable arrays